Earlobe Repair Procedure in Washington DC

 Schedule a Consultation with Dr. Somenek for Earlobe Repair in Washington DC

-If you have experienced an earlobe tear or are looking for a reduction or reshape, contact Somenek + Pittman MD about earlobe repair in Washington DC.
+If you are determining how to fix a split ear lobe or are looking for a reduction or reshape, contact Somenek + Pittman MD about earlobe repair in Washington DC.
 Our experienced and double Board-certified facial plastic surgeon, Dr. Michael Somenek, is more than happy to talk with you about the facts and benefits of this procedure.